Graduate Certificate

 Completion of the certificate program requires:

-• The core course, Jewish Studies 561: Methods in Jewish Studies, will introduce students to a variety of disciplinary and interdisciplinary approaches to the field.
+- The core course, Jewish Studies 561: Methods in Jewish Studies, will introduce students to a variety of disciplinary and interdisciplinary approaches to the field.
 The course will be taught by a member of the core faculty of TIJS and will typically incorporate works by scholars who are visiting as part of the annual seminar and lecture series of the Institute.
+Students should consult with the DGS to devise a suitable alternative core course should JS 561 not be offered.

-• When all requirements for the Certificate have been fulfilled, the student must complete the Certificate Program Requirements Completion form and submit this along with a copy of her/his transcript to the JS Academic Program Coordinator for coursework verification and DGS signature.
+- When all requirements for the Certificate have been fulfilled, the student must complete the Certificate Program Requirements Completion form and submit this to the JS Academic Program Coordinator for coursework verification.
 In the term prior to graduation, the student must notify the Graduate Program Coordinator of his or her intent to graduate.
 The student must then apply for both their Certificate and Ph.D. in their online degree application, and submit the signed Completion Form to the graduate school.
 The certificate will post to the transcript with the final degree.

 Graduate Courses in JS-Related Fields

-Students should consult with the Judith London Evans Director of TIJS, Miriam Udel, regarding which courses related to Jewish Studies would fulfill the requirements of the Certificate Program.
+Students should consult with the TIJS' Director of Graduate Studies, William K. Gilders, regarding which courses related to Jewish Studies would fulfill the requirements of the Certificate Program.

 Admission to Certificate Program